katersonnbert/gitnotes/Vuejs.md

 ## Mixins

-- Mixins can be used to write reusable functionalities for Vue components.
+- Mixins can be used to write reusable functionality for Vue components.

 - A mixin can contain any component option like `methods` or `computed`.